 CRA maintains all records of NSDL subscribers.
 Thus, it is known as the record-maintaining agency of NSDL.
 It also undertakes customer service and administration related tasks for the subscribers under the NPS-Lite.

-The PRAN is applicable only for central or state government employees.
-They can get there PRAN registered by the National Securities Depository Limited (NDSL).
-The registration can be made on the official website of NDSL by downloading and filling up the form.
+You can get PRAN registered on National Securities Depository Limited (NDSL).
+You can register for a PRAN card online on the official website of NDSL by downloading and filling up the form.
 Further, these applications are yielded to their respective administration officer who transferred the application to Central Record Keeping Agency (CRA).

 Thus, PRAN is one of the essential components of savings for the government employees for a secure future.

 It is not possible to hold more than one PRAN card, but only one because the NPS account is completely portable.
 When you change employment or employers, you do not have to open new NPS account, but only have to move existing account to the new employer.
 The NPS account cannot be closed even if you become unemployed.
 But at present Atal Pension Yojana and NPA are not integrated, thus if you have both these accounts, then you may have multiple PRAN numbers.

 When your Permanent Retirement Account Number is generated, you will receive an alert on email and through SMS.
 The SMS and email will be sent on registered mobile number and email ID with the CRA.
 For security reasons, only the last four digits of your account number will be disclosed on all communications.